Birmingham Business School consists of a number of departments, each designed to deliver authoritative research and specialist teaching.

 The Department of Procurement and Operations Management is fully equipped to help those working in, or aspiring to work in, the areas of procurement, operations and project management to develop a high level of competence and to understand how they fit within the overall management of a firm or public sector organisation.

-Research and teaching in the Department of Department of Strategy and International Business reflects the multidisciplinary background of its membership, and encompasses a wide range of issues and themes in management and business studies.
+Research and teaching in the Department of Strategy and International Business reflects the multidisciplinary background of its membership, and encompasses a wide range of issues and themes in management and business studies.